 Your estate is a list of everything you own, including your home, cash, cars and more.
 If you don’t choose a beneficiary, your insurance money (death benefit) will probably go to your estate.
 Make sure to contact a financial advisor about this since there may be tax consequences.

 Who CAN’T (or shouldn’t) you name as your beneficiary?

 Unfortunately, pets cannot be listed directly as the beneficiary of your life insurance policy.
-However, you can set up a trust to receive the life insurance money with instructions that the money should go to your pet.
+However, you can set up a trust for your pets to receive the some or all of your life insurance money with instructions that the money should go to your pet.
 A financial advisor will help you complete the proper paperwork and make sure you word everything correctly.
 If you do this, you certainly don’t need to leave everything to your pet.
 You can designate some of the money for your pet and divide the rest up as you like, for example – your children or grandchildren.

 Petfinder.com has an extensive list of options you may consider to provide for your pets after you are gone.
 Often family and friends will offer to take in your pets.
 Make sure you talk about this with them in advance and even go over the pet’s detailed care requirements.

 When someone talks about leaving money to a pet, often people only think of a dog or cat, but take a parrot for example.
 Parrots can live over 50 years.
 Or horses can often can live over 25 years.
 Some people even have tortoises as pets, and those have been known to live over 100 year!
 It’s not only dogs and cats who need to be cared for after their owner passes away.

 If there is no one you feel you can trust to be a good pet parent for your furry/feathered/etc. friend, take the time to research rescue and care facilities as a backup, such as the Free Flight Exotic Bird Sanctuary or the 7 Springs Farm.
 You can use your life insurance money to pay for these services after you pass away.
 Check with your insurance agent for more details.